ManitaPasi/ManitaPasi/Readme.md

 ## 💡 Professional Highlights
 - **Wayfair, Boston**: Revolutionized data analytics as an IT Software Engineer Co-op, where I brought data to life through Power BI and Tableau dashboards.
+- **Bedi Enterprises, India**: As an Analyst, I delved into the complexities of the building materials market, extracting actionable insights that shaped procurement and distribution strategies.
 - **Chegg, India**: Embraced the role of a Data Analyst Intern, harnessing Python and SQL to enhance operational efficiency.
-- **Internshala, India**: As a Data Analyst Intern, I dived into datasets, bringing forth insights that drove strategic decisions.

 ## 🛠 Technical Toolkit
 - **Languages & Tools**: Python, SQL, NoSQL, R, JAVA